moniba-ravan/Atari-DQN/README.md

 Within this section, we explore the training outcomes of our agent in the ALE/Pong-v5 environment.
-The agent’s observations are represented by a stack of four consecu- tive frames, which are essential for perceiving motion and accurately predicting the ball’s trajectory.
+The agent’s observations are represented by a stack of four consecutive frames, which are essential for perceiving motion and accurately predicting the ball’s trajectory.
 The agent receives a score of +1 for every point scored against the opponent, and -1 for every point scored by the opponent.
 The game continues until one player reaches a score of 21.
 In this environment, the agent has three possible actions: move the paddle up, move it down or no movement.

 #### Hyperparameter Experiments
-In the following, we performed 7 experiments in which we changed individual hyperparameter values separately and in combination, while leaving the other pa- rameters at their default settings.
+In the following, we performed 7 experiments in which we changed individual hyperparameter values separately and in combination, while leaving the other parameters at their default settings.
 At the end, based on the model that performed best, we continued the training on that model with fine-tuned parameters.
 An overview of the hyperparameters used and the corresponding final mean and best mean return value after 2500 episodes can be found in the table.
 The results are shown in Figure.

 | Parameter     | memory\_size | n\_episodes | tar\_upd\_fre | gamma | lr       | eps\_start | eps\_end | ann\_length | n\_actions | final\_return | best\_return |